byterubpay/byterub-site/_posts/2018-05-26-logs-for-the-Community-meeting-held-on-2018-05-26.md

 **\<rehrar>** ok, let's get down to the nitty gritty
 **\<rehrar>** We'll jump to 4.
 Core Team FFS funds reallocation discussion - when/how should funds be reallocated to other projects?
 **\<rehrar>** pinging fluffypony ArticMine luigi1111w binaryFate smooth NoodleDoodle othe
-**\<rehrar>** For those who may or may not know, there was some discussion last meeting about reallocating XMR to the hardware fund
+**\<rehrar>** For those who may or may not know, there was some discussion last meeting about reallocating BTR to the hardware fund
 **\<rehrar>** specifically from the seemingly failed Tracking Challenge
 **\<rehrar>** the Tracking challenge did not just not reach funding goals (and expired), it also had some pretty bit problems that as of yet have not been reconciled regarding proving authenticity of someone winning the challenge
 **\<rehrar>** i.e. people thought it was too easy to game. take the money for themselves, since there is a good amount of trust involved in the set up